tobyhodges/studious-happiness/episodes/03-built-in.md

 ~~~
 {: .output}

-## Methods are functions for specific types
+## Methods are functions that belong to a specific object

 ~~~
 gene = 'ATGTTCTGGAT'
 ~~~
 {: .python}
 ~~~

 ~~~
 {: .output}